caktus/tequila/research.rst

 The pros:

-- we don't have to worry about a ``roles/`` directory inside our project directory
+- we wouldn't have a ``roles/`` directory that would potentially get accidentally committed inside our project directory

 The cons:

 - no longer easily able to use Ansible commands directly
-- our roles are even less usable to the larger community than under Proposal 1

 Secrets